Cast Iron Pork Chops with Apples

 Choose a firm-flesh apple that won’t fall apart when you cook it: Honeycrisp, Gala, and Golden Delicious are great choices.

-Granny Smith is great if you want to cut back on the sweetness.
+Granny Smith is great if you want to cut back on the sweetness of this apple pork chop recipe.

 Serving Suggestions